mli43/MusicMagician-IDS-final/Report.md

 This is the correlation matrix shown in the overview tab.
 This graph, although static, contains condensed information that clearly shows the relationship between different features in the entire dataset.
-This visualization can answer the preliminary question of what factors of music are closely correlated.
+This visualization can answer the preliminary question of what music factors are closely correlated.

 ![](eda_notebooks/images/full_music_corr.png "This plot displays the correlation between numeric features in the dataset")